 Remain up to date on security breaches.
 Remain in contact with your employees and encourage them to report anything suspicious.

-Know that we at the Seltzer Group remain available to help you with insurance coverage and prevention techniques.
+Know that we at Seltzer Group Partners remain available to help you with insurance coverage and prevention techniques.
 Be safe and be vigilant!